FindLaw Legal Dictionary

 The FindLaw Legal Dictionary -- free access to over 8260 definitions of legal terms.
 Search for a definition or browse our legal glossaries.

-exculpatory no doctrine n: a doctrine in federal criminal law: an individual cannot be charged with making a false statement if the statement is a false denial of guilt made in response to a federal investigator's question NOTE: This doctrine is based on the Fifth Amendment protection against self-incrimination, and is often used as a defense to a charge of knowingly making a false statement.
+: a doctrine in federal criminal law: an individual cannot be charged with making a false statement if the statement is a false denial of guilt made in response to a federal investigator's question NOTE: This doctrine is based on the Fifth Amendment protection against self-incrimination, and is often used as a defense to a charge of knowingly making a false statement.
 The doctrine is recognized in most federal Courts of Appeals.

 Source: Merriam-Webster's Dictionary of Law ©1996.
 Merriam-Webster, Incorporated.
 Published under license with Merriam-Webster, Incorporated.